-1. Application of section.
-This section is applicable to all metering stations measuring production from oil and gas wells within the state of North Dakota, including private, state, and federal wells.
-If these rules differ from federal requirements on measurement of production from federal oil and gas wells, the federal rules take precedence.

-2. Definitions.
-As used in this section:

-- a.
-"Allocation meter" means a meter used by the producer to determine the volume from an individual well before it is commingled with production from one or more other wells prior to the custody transfer point. - b.
+- Application of section.
+This section is applicable to all allocation and custody transfer 1. metering stations measuring production from oil and gas wells within the state of North Dakota, including private, state, and federal wells.
+If these rules differ from federal requirements on measurement of production from federal oil and gas wells, the federal rules take precedence. - Definitions.
+As used in this section: 2. - "Allocation meter" means a meter used by the producer to determine the volume a. from an individual well before it is commingled with production from one or more other wells prior to the custody transfer point. - b.
 "Calibration test" means the process or procedure of adjusting an instrument, such as a gas meter, so its indication or registration is in satisfactorily close agreement with a reference standard. - c.
 "Custody transfer meter" means a meter used to transfer oil or gas from the producer to transporter or purchaser. - d.
-"Gas gathering meter" means a meter used in the custody transfer of gas into a gathering system. - e.
-"Meter factor" means a number obtained by dividing the net volume of fluid (liquid or gaseous) passed through the meter during proving by the net volume registered by the meter. - f.
-"Metering proving" means the procedure required to determine the relationship between the true volume of a fluid (liquid or gaseous) measured by a meter and the volume indicated by the meter. - 3.
-Inventory filing requirements.
-The owner of metering equipment shall file with the commission an inventory of all meters used for custody transfer and allocation of production from oil or gas wells, or both.
-Inventories must be updated on an annual basis, and filed with the commission on or before the first day of each year, or they may be updated as frequently as monthly, at the discretion of the operator.
-Inventories must include the following:
+"Gas gathering meter" means a meter used in the custody transfer of gas into a gathering system.